veeps/ppi-covid-variant-tracker/README.md

 The current reference variant is **XBB.1.5**, selected as the variant with the most sequences in the past two weeks.
 All fitness advantages are calculated relative to this variant.

-## Data Availability

-Model outputs are available for download:
-- Weekly variant fitness advantage estimates (global and country-specific)
-- Variant prevalence dynamics (nowcasts)
-- Inferred variant cases

-For data access, see the application's About section or contact the Rockefeller Foundation team.

 ## Citation and Acknowledgments